LingzhangMeng/OptiRes/README.md

 The optimal resolution is automatically selected based on the highest silhouette score, ensuring robust clustering results.
 The dims parameter in Plot_ColorfulClusterTree can be adjusted to include more or fewer principal components, depending on the dataset's complexity.
 Ensure all dependencies are installed and up-to-date to avoid compatibility issues.
+To copy code snippets, hover over the code block on GitHub and click the copy icon that appears in the top-right corner.

 License
 This package is licensed under the MIT License.
 See the LICENSE file for details.